DIAPERS CAN ALSO BE RECYCLED: SEEKERS OF RANCID SMELLS SNIFF OUT GREEN BUSINESS

 While most people perceive diapers as filthy objects, there are those who view them as potential treasures and work to uncover their hidden value.
 If it weren’t for Jennifer Shen, vice president of the Sales Department at Yi Chun Green Technology, demonstrating various samples crafted from recycled diapers and explaining the intricate process from conceptualization to execution, it would be difficult to imagine the miraculous transformation of waste into wonder - of diapers into 'green gold'.

-1.With proprietary water treatment and decomposition technology, Yi Chun Green Technology is able to outperform overseas manufacturers, converting diapers into raw materials, such as plastic, paper fiber,
+1.With proprietary water treatment and decomposition technology, Yi Chun Green Technology is able to outperform overseas manufacturers, converting diapers into raw materials, such as plastic, paper fiber, and SAP.
+(Image provided by Yi Chun Green Technology)

 2.The three major materials recovered and recycled from diapers can be used to produce a variety of products, such as tissue paper, pallets, plastic barrels, and packaging bags.
 (Image provided by Yi Chun Green Technology)